-- 84. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 85.
+- 81. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 82.
 In the event iwi authorities nominate more than one person, the panel convener must decide which nominee to appoint.
-The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 86.
+The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 83.
 A panel must invite comments on a resource consent application or notice of requirement for a referred project from the parties listed in clause 17(6) of Schedule 6 of the FTCA.
-This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1). - 87.
-If you decide to refer, we have identified 13 relevant iwi authorities and 9 relevant Treaty settlement entities for the proposed project that a panel must invite to comment. - 88.
-A panel may also invite comments from any other person it considers appropriate. - 89.
-We have identified Te Ahiwaru Waiohua, Ngāti Te Ata, and Hauraki iwi, all as an 'other' iwi authority or Treaty settlement entity who may have an interest in the project.
-We recommend you direct a panel under section 24(2)(e) of the FTCA to invite comment from each iwi respectively if you decide to refer the project.
+This includes: - a. the relevant iwi authorities, including those identified in this report - a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1). - 84.
+If you decide to refer the project, we have identified 11 relevant iwi authorities and 8 relevant Treaty settlement entities that a panel must invite to comment. - 85.
+A panel may also invite comments from any other person it considers appropriate.

+86. We have identified four 'other' parties who may have an interest in the project area.
+We recommend you direct a panel under section 24(2)(e) of the FTCA to invite comment from each party if you decide to refer the project.